josephmontes/VAA/README.md

 ####  In each of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel% per swing cross their league average thresholds is consistently when VAA = -4.5°
    - The table below shows the wOBA against 4-Seam Fastballs that have a VAA >= -4.5° (vaa_fb = 1) vs. VAA <= -4.5° (vaa_fb = 0)
-        - 'freq' colum shows the frequency as a percentage
+        - 'freq' column shows the frequency as a percentage

 ![Screenshot 2023-09-13 134910](https://github.com/josephmontes/VAA/assets/125607783/417f5ae5-2239-49ce-8855-7353b48d7822)